-Patrick's Domestics & Imports Offers Auto Repair Services You Can Count On!
+Patrick's Domestics & Imports, Florence's Best Auto Repair Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)